south-lacrosse/www-dev/docs/off-site-backups.md

 ## Other Ways To Transfer Files

 There are a few other Linux commands you can use to transfer files to and from a remote FTPS server.
 See other docs for [downloading with wget](development-help.md#download-files-with-wget) and [uploading and downloading with curl](development-help.md#downloading-and-uploading-with-curl).

+## Alternative To Rclone

+If you cannot get Rclone to work then there is also a PHP script in the main `www` repository at `bin/off-site.php` which will use the FTP functions in PHP to do the off site copying.
+See the top of that script for details on its use.

+Make sure you change `bin\regular-backup.sh` to call this script instead of `off-site-backup.sh`.